-based on my experience, the best way of handling the situation is for an amicable settlement wherein a “win win” situation for both parties is arrived at but unfortunately for most that is very difficult specially when emotions take over rational behavior.
+Looking back through the years though and based on what I’ve experienced ( I believe, I’ve seen the worst specially when the rest of the family get involved ), the best way of handling the situation is for an “amicable settlement” to be reached wherein a “win win” situation for both parties is arrived at, but unfortunately for most, that is very difficult specially when emotions take over rational behavior.

-when the situation is out of hand, then you know it’s time for a lawyer …..
+Anyway, when the situation is out of hand, then you know it’s time for a lawyer ( please make sure you a get a lawyer specializing in cases involving the situation ).

 SECTION 4. – Charges Upon and Obligation